wp-plugins/bublaa-embeddable-forums/readme.txt

 You can contact us for any questions, feedback and requests at info@bublaa.com or at [about bublaa forum](http://bublaa.com/#!/bubble/about-bublaa)

 == Changelog ==
+= 2.0.5 =
-= 2.0.4 =
+* Bublaa replaces comments_count only in articles where Bublaa Comments is enabled = 2.0.4 =
 * Fixed a bug causing activity-widget not to load
 = 2.0.3 =